 WELCOME

-We look forward to engaging in discussions with our sponsors on existing research, future directions, and the continuous adaptation to the evolving energy landscape.
-We extend a warm welcome to our new sponsors and express our sincere gratitude to all our sponsors for their unwavering support.
+We look forward to engaging in discussions with our sponsors on existing research, future directions, and the continuous adaptations needed in our evolving energy landscape.
+We extend a warm welcome to our new sponsors and express our sincere gratitude to all of our sponsors for their unwavering support.
 Your contributions make our research possible, and we are committed to providing significant value to your organizations.

 Sincerely,